-If you need custom files for your playbook (scripts, configurations, binaries, etc.) you can select local files to be uploaded to ASGARD during the creation of the playbook step (by selecting "Upload New File" in the file drop-down).
+If you need custom files for your playbook (scripts, configurations, binaries, etc.) you can do so by selecting Upload New File when setting the type to Download File from ASGARD Management Center during the creation of the playbook step.
+Alternatively you upload (and manage) new files at Response Control > Playbook Files.